The Priory of the Orange Tree by Samantha Shannon [Extract Review]

-This review is my first impressions based on the first seven chapters that I was able to read in the early extract.
+This review is my first impression based on the first seven chapters that I was able to read in the early extract.

 A queendom without an heir.